twoolf/circator/README.md

 ```

 ### Build from XCode or command line
-We can build Circator either manually from XCode (XCode > Product > Build or Run), or from the command line.
+We can build Metabolic Compass either manually from XCode (XCode > Product > Build or Run), or from the command line.

 If you are building from XCode, do